HOW DO I GET STARTED WITH THERAPY?

 WHAT ARE YOUR AREAS OF PROFICIENCY?

-I ENJOY AND AM PROFICIENT IN WORKING WITH:
+WE ENJOY AND ARE PROFICIENT IN WORKING WITH:

 - men and men’s issues